LD Squad Coaches

 As a coach, his students have consistently reached elimination rounds at the Tournament of Champions, and have placed in the top 6 of the NSDA National Tournament.
 His students have won nearly every major invitational tournament (some multiple times) including: Harvard, Greenhill, Stanford, the Minneapple, Emory, CPS, Lexington, Loyola, Damus, the Greenhill Round Robin, and others.

-Marshall Thompson is the Director of Lincoln-Douglas Debate at Victory Briefs.
+Marshall Thompson is the Director of Instructional Design & Curriculum at Victory Briefs.
 He is is currently pursuing a PhD in philosophy at Florida State University, having previously received a bachelors degree in philosophy from Wheaton College.
 A large portion of Marshall's academic studies focuses on the science and practice of effective teaching.
 Marshall has been successful both as a debater and coach; in recent years he has coached debaters to win major national tournaments (such as the Bronx Invitational) and reach late out rounds at many others (including twice reaching finals of the TOC).
 Marshall is an experienced camp instructor having both taught and developed curriculum at multiple camps for years.
-Marshall has taught at twelve sessions of the Victory Briefs Institute.
+Marshall has taught at fifteen sessions of the Victory Briefs Institute.